 Rileigh: No, yeah.
-In a very minuscule way it's like how I used to say, like, oh, I hate pink.
-Pink is my least favorite color.
-Not because I really did, but because it was the girly color and I didn't want to be seen as girly, and now I'm an adult woman who's like, "Actually, everything in my apartment is going to be pink, because I have accepted that I don't hate it.
+I mean in a very minuscule way it's like how I used to say like, "Oh, I hate pink.
+Pink is my least favorite color."

+Rileigh: Not because I really did, but because it was the girly color and I didn't want to be seen as girly, and now I'm an adult woman who's like, "Actually, everything in my apartment is going to be pink, because I have accepted that I don't hate it.
 I just thought I had to."

-Teylor: Well, I think-you know, it's funny, 'cause as you were saying that Syd, I think of how many times you have sort of I think implied your worth in statements of like, "I didn't even wash my face today."
-Or, like, "I just pulled my hair into a ponytail."
+Teylor: Well, I think, you know, it's funny, 'cause as you were saying that Syd, I think of how many times you have sort of I think implied your worth in like statements of like, "I didn't even wash my face today."

+Teylor: Or like, "I just pulled my hair into a ponytail."

-It's like you're trying to establish, like, "Take me seriously.
-I work very hard.
+Teylor: It's like you're trying to establish like, "Take me seriously."

+Teylor: "I work very hard.
 Look at how little I take care of myself."

-And... that is always something that I think women have to do to be taken seriously is divest themselves from sort of... anything that feels too froofy.
+And...
+I- That is always something that I think women have to do to be taken seriously-

+Teylor: - is divest themselves from sort of... anything that feels too froofy.
 I mean, men have to do it too, right?
-Like, anything that's too close to personal care, if you're a woman you don't get taken seriously.
-If you're a man, it's gay.
-But I think that there's, you know, something really important about being in touch with both sides of yourselves.
+Like anything that's too close to personal care, if you're a woman, you don't get taken seriously.

+Teylor: If you're a man, it's gay.

+Teylor: But I think that there's, you know, something really important about being in touch with both sides of yourselves.
 The practical side and the side that can be a little bit softer.

-And we separate these things culturally into masculine and feminine, but you need both.
-You should feel like you can have both, and any selection within that you want.
-Sydnee: Mm-hmm.
-No, it's true.
-And it really-like, watching her performances and listening to her music has made me kind of think about that.
-Like, did I really get rid of all that stuff-not physically, but just like, what I think about and value.
+Teylor: And we separate these things culturally into masculine and feminine, but it's- you need both. [chuckles]

+Teylor: You should feel like you can have both.

+Teylor: And any selection within that you want.

+Sydnee: No, it's true.
+And it really- Like, watching her performances and listening to her music has made me kind of think about that.
+Like... did I really get rid of all that stuff- Not physically, but just like, what I think about and value.

 Did I really get rid of it all because it's not me, or did I get rid of it because I was trying to prove that I was strong, and serious, and worth listening to to the people around me?

-And I thought... our culture thinks masculinity equals strong, serious, worth listening to.
-And so I'm just trying to perform that.
+Sydnee: And I thought...
+Our culture thinks masculinity equals strong, serious, worth listening to.

+Sydnee: And so I'm just trying to perform that.

+Teylor: Right.
+But also devoid of emotion.

+Teylor: Gruff.
+You know, doesn't care about [chuckles] smelling nice or being pretty.

+Teylor: And I think most people want to smell nice and look pretty.
+I would say that that's the general population.

+Sydnee: Yeah.
+Yeah.

-Teylor: But also devoid of emotion.
-Gruff.
-You know, doesn't care about [laughs quietly] smelling nice or being pretty.
-And I think most people want to smell nice and look pretty.
-I would say that that's a general population.
-But I think that kind of goes back to the drag comparison.
-Because drag... yes, in a lot of ways it's about performing femininity.
+Teylor: But I think that kind of goes back to the drag comparison.
+Because drag...
+Yes, in a lot of ways it's about performing femininity.
 But it's not just femininity.
 It can be masculinity.

+Teylor: I mean, drag kings have existed-

+Sydnee: Sure.

-Drag kings have existed as long as drag queens have existed.
+Teylor: - as long as drag queens have existed.
 It's about performance of self.
-It's allowing yourself to be the you-est you inside of your head in the most refined, fascinating way.